Coastline-XploitClub/CCDC/CCDC_2024/checklists/CCDC24 Gameplan.md

 ## Linux team
 1. Wait for the Ansible script to run (a designated team member will be in charge of this)
 2. Log into your designated Linux box(es)
-3. Perform [enumeration](https://github.com/Coastline-XploitClub/CCDC/blob/main/Checklists/CCDC'23%20Checklists/Checklist.md). **Take notes as you go of important information.**
+3. Perform [enumeration](https://github.com/Coastline-XploitClub/CCDC/blob/main/CCDC_2024/checklists/first-steps.md). **Take notes as you go of important information.
+Share this info with teammates.**
 - Listening ports: `netstat -tulpn`
 - Running processes: `ps ef`, can also grep for a PID
 - Users with elevated permissions: `/etc/sudoers` and `/etc/sudoers.d`